-There are many different joining techniques for afghan and granny squares.
-One of the most popular is the ‘invisible seam‘ method.
-This technique creates a flat seam which is invisible.
-It will look like the squares are glued together at the edges.
-This method is especially useful for joining squares with different colors.
-Below you can find my photo and video tutorial of the invisible seam for joining squares, such as afghan and granny squares.
+There are numerous joining techniques available for granny squares, and one of the most popular methods is the ‘invisible seam’ technique.
+This technique creates a flat seam that is not visible, giving the impression that the squares are seamlessly connected at the edges.
+It is especially beneficial when joining squares of different colors.
+Below you can find my photo and video tutorial of the invisible seam method for joining squares using a tapestry needle.

-For this tutorial I’ve used my new heart afghan square with worsted weight yarn and hook size 6mm.
+For this tutorial I’ve used my new Heart Afghan Square (it’s a free pattern!) with worsted weight yarn and hook size 6mm.

 Tips and tricks on joining granny squares with an invisible seam

-Before you start, cut yarn about two times the length of the side you want to sew.
-This way you’ll have enough yarn for joining and weaving in the ends.
-Use a yarn color that matches at least one of the squares.
-Even if the other square is a different color, don’t worry.
-As the name says, this joining method is invisible, so you won’t see it at all.
+- Choose a yarn color that matches at least one of the squares.
+Even if the other square is a different color, there’s no need to worry.
+As the name suggests, this joining method is invisible, meaning the seam will not be visible.

-Make sure the stitches of both squares are aligned.
-If you’re working with different squares that don’t have the same amount of stitches, it’s easier to use pins or stitch markers to keep the squares together nice and even.
-Also, make sure to pull tight as you go.
-If you wait till the end, you will notice it will be more difficult.
+- Make sure that the stitches of both squares are aligned.
+If you are working with squares that have different stitch counts, it is helpful to use pins or stitch markers to keep the squares together nice and even.

 Hold your squares together with the right sides facing each other.

-Begin in de corners; insert your tapestry needle in the loop on the wrong side of one square and the back loop of the other.
+Begin in the corners by inserting your tapestry needle into the front loop of the square closest to you and the back loop of the other.

-Insert your tapestry needle in the back loop of the next stitch of one square and the back loop of the other.
+Insert your tapestry needle in the back loop of the next stitch of the square furthest away from you and the front loop of the other square.